ServiceNow/azimuth/docs/docs/user-guide/exploration-space/utterance-details.md

 ![Screenshot](../../_static/images/exploration-space/utterance-details-behavioral-tests.png)

-!!! note
+!!! note "Only available when a pipeline is defined"

-    Behavioral tests are only available when a model is available.
+    Behavioral tests are only available when a pipeline is available.
 As such, the tab will be empty for file-based configurations.